Royal Canadian Air Force (RCAF)

 The Canadian Air Force operates a wide variety of transport aircraft including about 60 CC-130 Hercules, 15 CC-115 Buffalo, 18 CC-144 Challenger, 5 CC-150 Airbus (3 configured as tankers), and various other aircraft.

 Canada operates a fleet of Sikorsky CH-124 Sea King in the ship-borne Anti-Submarine Warfare (ASW) role.
 In total 41 aircraft were in operation all of them upgraded in the mid 1980’s.
-Historically six were fitted with a Magnetic Anomaly Detection (MAD) system for deployment to the Gulf war, this was designated as the CH-124B and in Northern Fury 12 have been converted.
+Historically six were fitted with a Magnetic Anomaly Detection (MAD) system for deployment to the Gulf war, this was designated as the CH-124B and in Northern Fury 12 have been converted with this upgrade.

 |406||Lynx||15||CH-124A||Shearwater||OTU & West Coast|